TempeHS/2027CT_myAIChatbot_James.C/README.md

 ## Description

-Gleb AI is a AI chat bot that can answer basic qestions.
+This chat bot can have basic conversations and answer basic qestions, such as math problems. this chat bot was created in 2026.

 ## Getting Started